Kalabaka – Meteora

 In this village, the magnificence of the rocks and the holiness of the monasteries are mixed harmonically with tradition and the ample vegetation constituting a spiritual atmosphere.

 Theopetra Prehistoric Cave

-Just 4 kilometers east from Kalabaka an impressive grey rock, Theopetra, dominates the nearby lowlands.
+Just 4 kilometers east of Kalabaka an impressive grey rock, Theopetra, dominates the middle of the lowlands, giving the impression that God himself has thrown it there as a sign of his pronounced presence in the area.
 However, it does not belong to the complex of Meteora, as it is a limestone, and its name means “God’s stone”.
 Indeed, it gives somebody the impression that God himself has thrown this particular huge rock in the middle of the fields as a sign of his strong presence in the area.
 In the very heart of this unknown-origin rock a hidden cave reveals the secrets of human being which had been kept in dark for approximately 130,000 years.
 This newly-discovered and developed site displays unique archaeological findings from the Middle Paleolithic Era (130,000 B.C.) to the end of the Neolithic (3,000 B.C.) and transfers visitor a long way back to the Prehestorical Age and the very early period of humanity.
 The findings of the excavation research and study of the cave are hosted at Theopetra’s Cave Documentation and Education Center located in the homonymous village.